What is Imposter syndrome at work?

 How can HR help prevent imposter syndrome at work?

-HR teams can help employees by providing positive feedback around an employee’s performance, particularly if the employee is new, beginning their career or received a promotion to senior level.
+HR consultants can help employees by providing positive feedback around an employee’s performance, particularly if the employee is new, beginning their career or received a promotion to senior level.
 Employees may be feeling they shouldn’t have gotten the job or promotion; positive feedback can reduce these feelings of inadequacy.

 Developing a company culture which doesn’t strive for perfection in every situation, if an employee feels their work needs to be perfect every time, they may begin to self-doubt leading to developing a sense of imposter syndrome.

 HR consultants and managers can assist in identifying traits or characteristics of those experiencing imposter syndrome, helping employees recognize these thoughts as negative and how to turn them into positives.
-Following this, HR teams can pivot the language employees are using when describing their talents, accomplishments, or knowledge, steering them to speak confidently around their skills and abilities.
+Following this, HR consultants can pivot the language employees are using when describing their talents, accomplishments, or knowledge, steering them to speak confidently around their skills and abilities.

 Encouraging employees to identify their skills as well as recognising and acknowledging employees’ accomplishments, aiding them to realise their abilities and accepting their achievements are valid.
 HR can aid in preventing employees feeling alone by having open communication with departments and individuals, can reassure employees they aren’t alone when experiencing imposter syndrome.